 - Adequate perinatal care can reduce new cases of epilepsy caused by birth injury.

-- Central nervous system infections are common causes of epilepsy in tropical areas, where many developing countries are concentrated.
-Elimination of parasites in these environments and education on how to avoid infections would be effective ways to reduce epilepsy worldwide, for example due to neurocysticercosis.
+- Central nervous system infections are common causes of epilepsy in tropical areas.
+Elimination of parasites and education on how to avoid infections can be effective ways to reduce epilepsy in these environments.

-Epilepsy accounts for 0.5% of the global burden of disease, a time-based measure that combines years of life lost due to premature mortality and time lived in states of less than full health.
-Epilepsy has significant economic implications in terms of health-care needs, premature death and lost work productivity.
-An Indian study calculated that the total cost per epilepsy case was US$ 344 per year (or 88% of the average income per capita).
-The total cost for an estimated five million cases in India was equivalent to 0.5% of gross national product.
+Epilepsy accounts for 0.6%, of the global burden of disease, a time-based measure that combines years of life lost due to premature mortality and time lived in less than full health.
+Epilepsy has significant economic implications in terms of health care needs, premature death and lost work productivity.

-Although the social effects vary from country to country, the discrimination and social stigma that surround epilepsy worldwide are often more difficult to overcome than the seizures themselves.
-People with epilepsy can be targets of prejudice.
-The stigma of the disorder can discourage people from seeking treatment for symptoms and becoming identified with the disorder.
+The discrimination and social stigma that surround epilepsy in some parts of the world are often more difficult to overcome than the seizures themselves.
+People living with epilepsy can be targets of prejudice.
+The stigma of the disorder can discourage people from seeking treatment for symptoms, so as to avoid becoming identified with the disorder.

-People with epilepsy experience reduced access to health and life insurance, a withholding of the opportunity to obtain a driving license, and barriers to enter particular occupations, among other limitations.
+People with epilepsy can experience reduced access to health and life insurance, withholding of the opportunity to obtain a driving license, and barriers to enter certain occupations.
 In many countries legislation reflects centuries of misunderstanding about epilepsy.
 For example:

 - In both China and India, epilepsy is commonly viewed as a reason for prohibiting or annulling marriages.

-- In the United States, until the 1970s, it was legal to deny people with seizures access to restaurants, theatres, recreational centres and other public buildings.
+- In the United States of America, until the 1970s, it was legal to deny people with seizures access to restaurants, theatres, recreational centres and other public buildings.

 WHO and its partners recognize that epilepsy is a major public health concern.
-WHO, the International League Against Epilepsy (ILAE) and the International Bureau for Epilepsy (IBE) are carrying out a global campaign, ‘Out of the Shadows’ to provide better information and raise awareness about epilepsy, and strengthen public and private efforts to improve care and reduce the disorder's impact.
+As part of an initiative established in 1997, WHO, the International League Against Epilepsy (ILAE) and the International Bureau for Epilepsy (IBE) are carrying out a global campaign – “Out of the Shadows” – to provide better information and raise awareness about epilepsy and strengthen public and private efforts to improve care and reduce the disorder's impact.